Odometer fraud in Queensland: the law, the regulators, and what buyers can do.

 A car with 80,000 kilometres on the clock is worth more than the same car with 160,000.
 That simple fact is what makes odometer tampering profitable and persistent.
 It is also what makes it illegal under multiple overlapping laws, and why both a criminal prosecution and a consumer law claim can follow a single altered reading.

 The practice is not confined to backyard operators.
-It has been identified in licenced dealerships, at auctions, and in private sales.
-Queensland’s Office of Fair Trading (OFT) has enforcement powers under the state licencing regime, and the Australian Consumer Law applies nationally to any seller who misrepresents a vehicle’s history.
+It has been identified in licensed dealerships, at auctions, and in private sales.
+Queensland’s Office of Fair Trading (OFT) has enforcement powers under the state licensing regime, and the Australian Consumer Law applies nationally to any seller who misrepresents a vehicle’s history.
 Understanding how both frameworks work gives buyers a clearer picture of what remedies are available when something goes wrong.

-What the Queensland licencing regime prohibits.
+What the Queensland licensing regime prohibits.

 The OFT’s powers are substantial.
 It can investigate suspected breaches by requiring the production of records, inspecting vehicles, and compelling cooperation.
 Where a breach is established, the OFT can impose fines and penalties, seek compensation for affected consumers, issue compliance orders, and suspend or cancel the dealer’s licence.
 Licence cancellation is, in practice, the most serious consequence for a dealership: it ends the ability to carry on business.